practicalli/doom-emacs/docs/basics/evil-tools.md

 ## Multiple cursors

 Multiple cursors is most useful where the same changes are required in multiple lines, especially where those lines may be similar in structure but not idential.

-Changes are made to multiple lines or places in the text where the same editing opperation is desired.
+Line based Evil commands work with multiple cursors, e.g. ++dollar++ to move to end of line, ++"f"++ / ++"F"++ to move forward / backward to a character,

 ++"g"++ ++"z"++ menu for mutliple cursor menu